Minko82/learning-react/README.md

 ---

-## 5. Start the Development Server 🖥️
+## 5. Run your App 🖥️

-### Run this command to start the local server:

-To run your React app and see it in the browser, start the development server with:
+To run your React app and see it in the browser, start the development server with this command:

 ```bash
 npm start